In this tutorial you will learn how to create headings in HTML.

-Headings help in defining the hierarchy and the structure of the web page.
+Headings help in defining the hierarchy and the structure of the web page content.

-<h6>; the higher the heading level number, the greater it's importance — so
+<h6>; the lower the heading level number, the greater its importance — therefore

-<h1> defines the most important heading, whereas the
+<h1> tag defines the most important heading, whereas the

-<h6> defines the least important heading in the document.
+<h6> tag defines the least important heading in the document.

 ExampleTry this code »

-margin property to override browser's default style sheet.
+margin property to override the browser's default style sheet.

 Importance of Headings

 - HTML headings provide valuable information by highlighting important topics and the structure of the document, so optimize them carefully to improve user engagement.

-- Don't use headings to make text BIG or bold.
-Use it only for highlighting the heading of your document and to show the document structure.
+- Don't use headings to make your text look BIG or bold.
+Use them only for highlighting the heading of your document and to show the document structure.

-- As search engines use headings to index the structure and content of your web pages so use it very wisely in your webpage.
+- Since search engines, such as Google, use headings to index the structure and content of the web pages so use them very wisely in your webpage.

 <h2>headings, then the less important